inveniosoftware/docs-invenio-rdm/docs/operate/customize/record_deletion.md

 _Introduced in vNext_

-Records can be deleted through the admin panel, but this feature allows records to be deleted by users themselves.
+Records could always be deleted through the admin panel, but this feature allows records to be deleted by users themselves.
 Specifically, you can choose whether and under which criteria that records can be immediately deleted and user's ability to request deletion.

 ## Enable